Resources for Unemployed Workers

 - Also available in Spanish.

-- Federal Pandemic Unemployment Compensation (FPUC): The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act provided a temporary compensation of $600 a week for any worker eligible for state or federal Unemployment Compensation benefits.
-This $600 a week Unemployment Compensation is paid in addition to and at the same time (but not necessarily in the same check) as regular state Unemployment Compensation benefits; if you’ve already applied for Unemployment, you do not need to reapply for the additional compensation.
-This additional payment does not affect eligibility for Medicaid or the Children’s Health Insurance Program and was only available through July 25, 2020.
+- Federal Pandemic Unemployment Compensation (FPUC): The American Rescue Plan Act provides an additional $300 a week Unemployment Compensation that is paid in addition to and at the same time (but not necessarily in the same check) as regular state Unemployment Compensation benefits; if you’ve already applied for Unemployment, you do not need to reapply for the additional compensation.
+This additional payment does not affect eligibility for Medicaid or the Children’s Health Insurance Program and is available through September 6, 2021.

-- The Oregon Employment Department began distributing the additional $600 benefits the week of April 13.
-Visit the Oregon Employment Department’s Federal Pandemic Unemployment Compensation (FPUC) website for further information.
+- Visit the Oregon Employment Department’s Federal Pandemic Unemployment Compensation (FPUC) website for further information.

 - Pandemic Unemployment Assistance (PUA): Pandemic Unemployment Assistance (PUA) is a program created through the CARES Act that provides unemployment benefits to workers who are not eligible for regular unemployment insurance benefits, so long as their unemployment was connected to the COVID-19 pandemic.
-This program is available through the end of 2020.
+This program was extended by the American Rescue Plan Act and is available through September 6, 2021.
 PUA covers individuals who are self-employed, independent contractors, and those who do not have enough recent earnings to receive regular unemployment benefits.